 - a.
 The local reference Z{RW-UPPER} plane defined in RC-RW-UPPER must lie on Z=0. - b.
-The rotational axis defined in RC-RW-UPPER must lie at the intersection of planes X_R =565 and Z=782. - c.
-For setup adjustments, the Upper Rear Wing assembly may be rotated by +/- 3.0 degrees around the above defined axis, and may only have no more than 3 discrete positions available. - d.
-No holes, apertures or slots are permitted in any of the Upper Rear Wing elements. - e.
-A fullspan gurney (trim tab) of up to 5mm may be fitted to the trailing edge of the upper surface of the rearmost section.
+The rotational axis defined in RC-RW-UPPER must lie at the intersection of planes X_R =605 and Z=830. - c.
+For setup adjustments, the Upper Rear Wing assembly may be rotated by +/- 3.0 degrees around the above defined axis and may only have no more than 3 discrete positions available.